JetBrains/junie-guidelines/guidelines/python/django/guidelines-with-explanations.md

 - Avoid N+1 query problems

 ## Testing
-- Always write unit tests and check that they pass for new features
+- Always write unit tests and check that they pass for new features.
 - Test both positive and negative scenarios

 **Explanation:**
-- If you prefer `pytest` add a line here for that
+- If you prefer to use `pytest` instead of Django's testing library, add a line to this section noting that.